 - You should expect to be back to most normal activities (excluding sex) about a week after a phalloplasty procedure.

 - You should also be prepared to avoid sex or masturbation for at least six weeks after the procedure.

 This article discusses both procedures but does not discuss phalloplasty for penis construction, as is needed in sexual reassignment surgery.

-Penile lengthening surgery will increase only the length of a flaccid penis, not an erect one.
+Penile lengthening surgery will typically increase only the length of a flaccid penis, not an erect one.